vanHeemstraSystems/learning-azure-network-security-group/300/100/README.md

 ## How This Helps Your Technical Assessment:

-When Team Rockstars shows you an Azure architecture, you can now:
+When someone shows you an Azure architecture, you can now:

 **Instantly Recognize**: